sasakiRoo/socmed_viewership_analysis/readme.md

 - **2 hours**: 63
 - **24 hours**: 93

-These maximum values help highlight the most time-consuming tasks over different timelines.
+These maximum views help highlight the most views of a video in different time spans

 <hr>